pSmith000/RageCraze/README.md

-The 8hr Game Jam
+## The 8hr Game Jam
 Theme: Two Control

-In this game you use WASD to move both players at the same time.
-You must get to the end while dodging everything that's yellow.
-If even one partner touches the yellow, both are sent back.
-Also both are needed to win, so you must work together with yourself to beat this game.
+This is a game where you play as two different geometric friends trying to get to the end of the path you are on.
+The only catch is, you control them at the same time with the same controls.
+The physics of them, since they are not spheres, creates a challenging and rage-inducing game that's fun for everyone!

+## How To Play:

+Use WASD to move

+Get to the end without raging

+## Known Bugs:

+If one of the players cannot move in a direction, move back in the opposite direction to gain momentum